gaehlerm/SoftwareEngineering/README.md

 But in reality, such accuracy may not be required.
 You can simply take the coordinates and calculate the distance as done on a map.
 This is sufficient to have an estimate, rather than a very precise calculation.
 This makes the whole calculation much easier.

+## Copilot

+Copilot is generally quite good with writing readable code.
+At times it is even better than myself.
+You can tell that Copilot learned "programming" based on a set of fairly well written code.
+It is frequently worth getting a second opinion from copilot as a cheap version of a code review.
+I think this is really one of the things that Copilot excels at.

 # 17. Programming languages

 "I think I'm a much better programmer now than I used to be, even though I know less about the details in each programming language I work in." – Michael Feathers [WELC, p.311]

-A very frequent question from beginners is "which programming language should I learn".
+A very frequent question from beginners is: "Which programming language should I learn?".
 Some may have read somewhere that programming language A is better than language B for some very obscure reason.
 The very simple answer is: It doesn't matter too much.
 Most of the Object Oriented languages are similar enough and the differences in the programming philosophies are fairly small.
-Small enough to understand my programming examples in this book.
-I hope.
+Small enough to understand my programming examples in this book, I hope.

 For example, a lot of the low level C++ features for instance can be wrapped into a higher level object, making it look like an intermediate level language.
 Though it's still not quite such a high level language as Python.

 I really want to emphasize that you shouldn’t learn a programming language in too much detail.
 Reading a small book about the language you want to use is certainly a good start.
 A small book, not a big one.
 The rest you can search in the internet as you need some specific syntax along the way.
 Google and Stackoverflow are a better help than your vague three-year-old memory and Copilot is also becomming a good help.
 It is much more important that you learn how to program in general.
 To understand the general concepts.
 The concepts are easier to understand and more powerful than some syntax.
-Syntax can easily be looked up, meanwhile concepts you have to understand.
+Syntax can easily be looked up, meanwhile concepts you have to be understood.

 But as you asked for a programming language, I would briefly like to give my point of view.
 Though it is highly biased.
 I know mainly C++ and python, and a little bit about Java and JavaScript due to the programming books that I read.
 If you work in a field where one specific programming language is used, you should certainly learn that one.
 Even if it’s just Matlab.
 You can still learn some other langague later on.

 As I am a scientist, I would recommend python as a first programming language.
 Javascript is a viable alternative if you do web development.
 They are both scripting languages that don’t need a compiler and are fairly easy to get started.
 As they use dynamic typing, you don’t need inheritance to define an interface.
 Any two objects that have the same interface can be exchanged in the code.
 And there is no need to learn anything about pointers or memory allocation like in the old days.
+These things are outdated, as explained in the chapter [levels of abstraction].

 Though it has to be said that dynamic typing has also its drawbacks.
 Having type information is not only a help for the compiler but also for the programmer.
 It is easier to understand what a function does if you know the types of the arguments.
+For instance, there are ways to add type hints in Python, but I'm frequently too lazy to add them.

 I would not recommend learning Java or C++ as a first programming language, even if I use some C++ code in this book.
 C++ and Java are too complicated to learn them as an introductory language and it takes much more time understanding the language itself.
 The C++ examples throughout this book are only to explain low level details that you don't have to care about in Python.
 Instead you should learn how to apply the higher level principles taught in this book and elsewhere to improve your coding skills.
 Of course, later on in your career it makes sense to learn many more languages.
 Java and C++ are still among the most widely used.
 Not because these languages are better, but simply because there are so many old projects around.

-C++ and Java are static typed.
+C++ and Java are both staticly typed.
 They have to be compiled and use inheritance to define interfaces.
 And you have to deal with pointers.
 Learning new languages will show you other ways of thinking about some problems.
 Changing from Python to C++ you'll have to learn quite some basics of software development.
 It opens up more job opportunities as well.
 But it’s nothing worth bothering with when you just start programming.

 ## Existing programming languages

 Programming languages and APIs share the same fate.
 It would be easy to create a new programming language that is clearly better than an existing one.
-Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language (it is treated as a bit wise array which makes it annoying to work with).
+Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language (it is optimized and treated as a bitwise array which makes it annoying to work with).
 And he is certainly right.
 But there are millions of software projects that already use the current languages and they depend on the current functionality.
 Their code is worth billions.
 You cannot update such quantities of code only because of such a small nuisance in the programming language.
 Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
 A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.

 For example: In C++ there is the boost library.
 Pretty much everyone programming C++ knows it.
-It is one of the most commonly used third party library and known for its high quality standard.
-The boost library contains hundreds of very important libraries that are not part of the C++ standard library.
+It is one of the most commonly used third party libraries and known for its high quality standard.
+The boost library contains hundreds of very important sub-libraries that are not part of the C++ standard library.
 Usually new features are first implemented and tested as a boost library.
 Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
 This is how the smart pointers and the filesystem library made their way into the standard.
 It is important to note that these are all extensions of the programming language, not changes.
 They don't break any existing code.

 ## Code examples